Oxymoron79/scarlettmixer/README.md

 - pkg-config >= 0.26
 - gcc >= 4.4

+To enable the build the developer documentation these tools should be installed:
+- doxygen >= 1.8
+- graphviz >= 2.40

 The application depends on these libraries:
 - alsa-lib >= 1.0.0
 - Gtk+ >= 3.16